MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 ### Gecko Bootloaders:
 The ICC-A-1 module have an Gecko Application Bootloader installed that only works with OTA files downloaded thrue Zigbee and stored on the external flash.

-So we need to flash one new bootloader for loading the NCP app in the flash.
+So first we need to flash one new bootloader for loading the NCP app in the flash.

 Flashing new bootloader to the gecko must being done with J-tag or SWD and using s37 files.